 Dr. Matt Sadof, MD & Megan Sandel, MD MPH

-Dr. Matt Sadof, currently serves as chair of the Pioneer Valley Asthma Coalition.
-Since 1998, Dr. Sadof, has worked to develop sustainable systems of care and further medical education for medically and socially fragile children at Baystate Children’s Hospital in Springfield, MA.
-This work helped to create an asthma community health worker program for children.
-Currently this effort is part of the Green Healthy Homes Social Investment Bond Initiative to create a regional center of excellence for asthma community health workers for seniors and children.
-Dr Sadof also serves as an Associate Professor in Pediatrics, University of Massachusetts Medical School-Baystate.
+Since 1998, Dr. Matt Sadof, MD has worked to develop sustainable systems of care and further medical education for medically and socially fragile children at Baystate Children’s Hospital in Springfield, MA.
+Through his work, an asthma community health worker program specifically for children was established, now part of the Green Healthy Homes Social Investment Bond Initiative creating a regional center of excellence for asthma community health workers.
+Dr. Sadof currently serves as chair of the Pioneer Valley Asthma Coalition, and also directs 4C, a regional consultative care coordination program for children with medical complexity at the Baystate Children’s Hospital.
+He serves as an Associate Professor in Pediatrics, University of Massachusetts Medical School-Baystate.

-Dr. Megan Sandel, is the Associate Director of the GROW clinic at Boston Medical Center, a Principal Investigator with Children’s Health Watch and an Associate Professor of Pediatrics at the Boston University Schools of Medicine and Public Health.
-She is the former pediatric medical director of Boston Healthcare for the Homeless program, and is a nationally recognized expert on housing and child health.
-She has served as a Principal Investigator for numerous NIH, HUD and foundation grants, working with the Boston Public Health Commission and Massachusetts Department of Public Health to improve the health of vulnerable children, particularly with asthma.
+Dr. Sandel has served as a Principal Investigator for numerous NIH, HUD and foundation grants, working with the Boston Public Health Commission and Massachusetts Department of Public Health to improve the health of vulnerable children, particularly those with asthma.